How can I get in touch with you? Will you respond?

 What book will be released next?

 PULLED WITHIN is the second book in the Bar Harbor Series.
-It’s written from Rae’s point-of-view and it’s scheduled to be released in summer ’14.
+It’s written from Rae’s point-of-view and it will be released on September 12th.
+You can pre-order a copy of it HERE.
 The third and final book in the series is titled PULLED APART.
 It’s written from Gianna’s point-of-view and it’s scheduled to be released in fall ’14.

 Are the stories the same just told in different view points?